PNC Bank Review 2022: Is It the Right Bank for You?

-Reserve and Growth accounts earn between 0.01% APY and 0.05% APY, depending on which type of Spend account you have and whether you qualify for Relationship Rates (which involves minimum balances and/or direct deposits).
-But if you open a Virtual Wallet Checking Pro account — which includes Reserve, Growth and Spend accounts — then you qualify for a competitive 0.50% APY.
+Reserve and Growth accounts start at % APY but may be higher, depending on which type of Spend account you have and whether you qualify for Relationship Rates, which involve minimum balances and/or direct deposits.
+But if you open a Virtual Wallet Checking Pro account — which includes Reserve, Growth and Spend accounts — then you qualify for a competitive 0% APY.

 Money Market Account

 PNC Bank offers a Premier Money Market Account that is also part of your Virtual Wallet.
 Interest rates depend on your balance, the type of checking account you have and whether your qualify for Relationship Rates.

 If you have a Performance Select Checking account and qualify for Relationship Rates, your money market account will earn % APY on balances up to $999,999.99.